Sharpness-Aware Data Poisoning Attack

 In details, we first trained the model $\theta^*$ on $(D_{tr} + D_p)$ (i.e., via ERM), so that $\theta^*$ satisfies the constraint $L(\theta^*; D_{tr} + D_p) \leq \tau$.
 Then, we locally maximize the term $Q(\theta^*+v)$ by perturbing the model parameter $\theta^*$ with a vector $v$ (which has a limited norm $\|v\|_p\leq\rho$).
 In this way, the perturbed model $\theta^* + v$ has a worse poisoning effect compared to $\theta^*$, but it is still likely to fall into the space $\Theta_p$ (because $\theta^* + v$ is not far away from $\theta^*$).
 Remarkably, the form of the objective Eq.~\ref{eq:sam_attack1} resembles the definition of model sharpness in Eq.~\ref{eq:sharpness}, while we focus on adversarial loss which is distinct from the sharpness on the standard loss landscape.
 Therefore, we call the term in Eq.~\ref{eq:sam_attack1} as \textit{\textbf{Sharpness-aware adversarial objective}}, and we desire to find $D_p$ to optimize this objective:

 In general, the formulation of \ourmodel can be seen as a modification of existing attacks: it replaces the adversarial objective (Eq.~\ref{eq: general poison}) of existing attacks with {{Sharpness-aware adversarial objective}}.
-Intuitively, compared with the traditional adversarial objective (Eq.~\ref{eq: general poison}), in \ourmodel, the perturbation on the inner minima $\theta^*$ with $v$ enables the algorithm to escape ``bad inner minima'' where the poisoning effect is unstable.
+Intuitively, compared with the traditional adversarial objective (Eq.~\ref{eq: general poison}), in \ourmodel, the perturbation on the inner minima $\theta^*$ with $v$ enables the algorithm to escape from the poisoned models where the poisoning effect is unstable.
 Thus, \ourmodel has the potential to induce the re-trained models to have a stable poisoning effect under the uncertainty of the re-training process.
 Notably, in our proposed approximation in Eq.\ref{eq:sam_attack1}, we locally search for a worst model with the same model architecture of a trained model $\theta^*$, which does not explicitly consider the uncertainty of different architectures.
 However, empirical results in Section~\ref{sec:exp3} demonstrate that this strategy can also help improve the poisoning effect under if there is model architecture shift.

-\textbf{Algorithm.} For targeted / backdoor attacks, there are existing algorithms such as Gradient Matching~\citep{geiping2020witches}.
-We show that we can incorporate the idea of calculating model sharpness into this method to solve the objective of \ourmodel in Eq.~\ref{eq:sharp_targeted} In detail, if we denote the sharpness aware poisoning objective as $Q^S(\theta^*; D_T) = \max_{\|v\|_p\leq \rho}~ Q(\theta^*+v; D_T)$ for simplicity, and assume that we have a model $\theta^*$ which is pre-trained on the clean training set $D_{tr}$, \ourmodel is to solve: